These are some of the answers to the more frequently asked questions that we’ve had from counselling and psychotherapy clients.

 At Reflexions Counselling and Psychotherapy we offer both counselling and psychotherapy in our central location in Newcastle upon Tyne.
 The choice really depends on the treatment plan which is usually put in place following the first session.
 This therapeutic plan is then modified over time, depending on your goals.
 Many people stop when they have reached their agreed goal, whilst some then go on to explore deeper issues.

 Fees for Counselling & Psychotherapy

 Remember that by coming to therapy you are investing is something very worthwhile and valuable, something that you will take with you everywhere - yourself!
-A standard counselling and psychotherapy fee of £60 is normally payable for each session.
+A standard counselling and psychotherapy fee of £65 is payable for each session.
 You may wish to reflect upon how much you pay for your car servicing or getting your domestic appliances fixed...
-Some lower fee slots are sometimes available based upon circumstance and availability.
-Please ask about these.

-Fees are payable at the start of the session by cheque or cash or the fees can be paid monthly in advance.
-We take payment by debit or credit card and BACS can be set up either weekly or monthly in advance.
+Fees are payable at the start of the session by card, cheque or cash, or the fees can be paid in advance.
+BACS can be set up and is payable in advance of sessions.

 Sessions last 50 minutes and begin at the time booked.